Advanced Development Journal

 The study of giftedness across a lifetime 💎

 A forward-thinking publication dedicated to unlocking undeveloped potential in gifted individuals, with a special focus on women and underrepresented communities.
-We explore advanced moral and emotional development, offering insights, research, and stories that inspire transformative growth and leadership.
+We explore advanced moral and emotional development, offering insights, research, stories that inspire transformative growth and leadership.

 Advanced Development Journal Vol. 19